 Correct spelling, explanation: the correct form, these, comes from Old English pronouns thes or theōs, and the spelling probably origins in them.
 The confusion with wrong form

-theese may derive from pronunciation of these.
-As a determiner, the word is pronounced with shorter sound /i/, however in its more often use, a pronoun, it is pronounced with long /i:/ sound: /ðiːz/ [theez].
+theese may derive from the pronunciation of these.
+As a determiner, the word is pronounced with a shorter sound /i/, however in its more often use, as a pronoun, it is pronounced with a long /i:/ sound: /ðiːz/ [theez].

 Definition of these: